MicrosoftLearning/dp-420-cosmos-db-dev/instructions/02-configure-throughput.md

 # Configure throughput for Azure Cosmos DB SQL API with the Azure portal

-One of the most important things to wrap your head around is configuring throughput in Azure Cosmos DB.
+One of the most important things to wrap your head around is configuring throughput in Azure Cosmos DB SQL API.
+To create an Azure Cosmos DB SQL API container, you must first create an account and then a database; in that order.

-In this lab, we will try to configure throughput in the most configurations reasonably possible for a single hands-on lab.
-We will create a serverless account, a provisioned throughput account.
-We will provision throughput manually, using autoscale, at the database and the container level.
-We will mix-and-match, and we may get a little confused.
+In this lab, you will provision throughput using various methods in the Data Explorer.
+You will provision throughput either manually or using autoscale, at the database and the container level.

-Let’s begin.

 ## Create a serverless account